 Gary C Biddle is Professor of Financial Accounting at University of Melbourne and lecturer at Columbia Business School, University of Hong Kong (HKU), and London Business School.
 Professor Biddle earned his MBA and PhD degrees at University of Chicago.
 He has served as professor at University of Chicago, University of Washington, Hong Kong University of Science and Technology (HKUST), and as visiting professor at China Europe International Business School (China), Fudan University (China), University of Glasgow (UK), IMD (Switzerland), and Skolkovo Business School (Russia).

-Refreshments will be served at 7pm after the lecture.
+Refreshments served at 7pm after the lecture.
 Registration is free but essential via the booking link.

 The lecture is jointly presented by the Department of Accounting and CPA Australia.